 A joint venture is an economic activity for which strategic financial and operating decisions are taken with the unanimous consent of the sharing control parties.

 An associate is an entity in which the Group is able to exert a significant influence, but without being able to control its financial and operating policies.

-Equity investments in associates are consolidated applying the equity method, which means that the results of operations of associates and any changes in Other comprehensive income of the associates are reflected in the consolidated Income Statement and in Consolidated Statement of Other Comprehensive Income.
-If the carrying value exceeds the recoverable amount, the carrying value of the investment is adjusted by booking the related loss to the Income Statement.
+Equity investments in joint ventures and associates are consolidated applying the equity method, which means that the results of operations of joint ventures and associates and any changes in Other Comprehensive Income of the joint ventures and associates are reflected in the Consolidated Income Statement and in Consolidated Statement of Other Comprehensive Income.
+If the carrying value exceeds the recoverable amount, the carrying value of the investment in the joint venture or in the associate is adjusted by booking the related loss to the Consolidated Income Statement.

 Business combinations are recognised under the acquisition method.
 According to this method, the consideration transferred to a business combination is measured at fair value calculated as the aggregate of the acquisition-date fair value of the assets transferred and liabilities assumed by the Company and of the equity instruments issued in exchange for the control of the acquired entity.

 On the acquisition date, the identifiable assets acquired and the liabilities assumed are recognised at their acquisition-date fair value; the following items represent exception to the above and are valued according to their reference principle:

 - assets and liabilities relating to employee benefits;

 - liabilities or equity instruments relating to share-based payments of the acquired entity or share-based payments relating to the Group, issued as a replacement of contracts of the acquired entity;